chargify/chargify_api_ares/README.md

 This is a Ruby wrapper for the [Chargify](http://chargify.com) API that leverages ActiveResource.

+ActiveResource versions 3.0.0 to 3.0.19 are not compatible and will throw an exception.
+Please use at least version 3.0.20 if on 3.0.

 It allows you to interface with the Chargify API using simple ActiveRecord-like syntax, i.e.:

 ``` ruby